Skip to content

 Often more flexible for certain borrower profiles or deal structures

-Often stronger fit for cleaner, lower-risk files
+Often a stronger fit for cleaner, lower-risk files

 Terms